EliteLoser/Finance/text/TheBubbleThatDoesNotBurst.md

 as other important factors.
 That said, it is quite contrary to how the US represents itself politically.

+As I was thinking about this tool of "quantitative" help from the government by injecting new money in the stock markets, I suddenly wondered what would happen if they distributed the money evenly among the US citizens, which according to Wikipedia is 328 million as of now.
+The answer is that a 2000 billion dollar package simply divided by 328 million is 6097 USD for each citizen.
+Then I had spin-off thoughts about creating government "companies" that just distributed the borrowed and printed money.
+What would happen and what is going on now?
+Does the whole system need an overhaul?
+The Private Equity scam is horrendous, by the way.
+At times it all seems like "fun and games", except without the fun at the moment.
+Something fundamental is shifting here, but I cannot see properly where it is leading.

+Recently I had thoughts of growing up in a world where China was the dominating cultural influence globally instead of the US.
+It occurred to me that I then would find "China normal" if I grew up with it, and maybe "fear" the western thinking more, inversely to how my childhood was, with American movies and influence everywhere.
+The future may turn out differently for the children growing up - I guess it already is, but attitude changes tend to move across generations (this based on solid research I read), so it's a fairly slow process.

 I spent an evening reading about the fear and uncertainty that was all over the articles in a "random" bank blog dating back to 2011, and kept reading until 2015 or so before I discontinued, now